Road Traffic Collisions and Casualties 2024 Review

 Cyclists

-Graph showing Cyclist KSI casualties
+Graph showing Cyclist KSI Casualties

 Motorcyclists

-No Motorcyclists were killed in 2023.
+6 Motorcyclists were killed on Dorset’s roads in 2024.

-This group accounted for 30.3% of the total number of KSIs in 2023.
+This group accounted for 37.4% of the total number of KSIs in 2024.
 This group, therefore, remains a priority.

-During 2023, the majority of motorcyclists seriously injured were male users on larger cc machines.
+During 2024, the majority of motorcyclists seriously injured were male users on larger cc machines.

 Please find below motorcycle KSI casualties by age and gender